-• The student must be on track to graduate

-- The student must attend at least 6 classes/day - Early work release is only allowed during the second semester of the student's senior year
+- The student must be on track to graduate - The student must attend at least 6 classes/day - · Early work release is only allowed during the second semester of the student's senior year students who wish to participate in the exercises are required to attend the rehearsals.

-Graduation Exercises: Participation in commencement exercises by seniors who have completed all requirements for graduation is encouraged but is not compulsory.
-Since these exercises require planning and rehearsals, the rehearsals are held during school hours on legal school days; all students who wish to participate in the exercises are required to attend the rehearsals.
 Failure to do so could exclude a student from participating in the exercises.
 Students who have not completed all requirements for graduation are not eligible to participate in the ceremony.
 Students completing requirements for graduation in the summer may participate in the next exercise if they desire.
 The dress will be white shirt with tie, dark dress pants or khakis and dark socks and shoes for boys and dark dress or skirt for girls with dark hose and shoes.